-Some VoIP users prefer not to use traditional phones, or soft-phones on computers.
-Instead, they use mobile VoIP technology, using their smart-phone advanced technology and capable internet connection to place calls.
+Some VoIP users prefer not to use traditional phones or soft-phones on computers.
+Instead, they use mobile VoIP technology, using their smart-phone advanced technology and a capable internet connection to place calls.
 This may be for various reasons: convenience, cost, portability, or, in some cases, functionality.
 Since soft-phones emulate traditional phone systems user experience may be seamless.
 In effect, soft-phone applications combine powerful services like Instant Messaging and face-to-face calling, along with other traditional features such as caller ID, mute, call forwarding and call waiting.
-Often Mobile VoIP apps are referred as dialer apps, in that you can call-out but can’t receive calls.
-Though some apps and VoIP providers do allow to have that full setup to be able to make and receive calls (i.e: Phone Power, Yak & VoIP Much)
+Often Mobile VoIP apps are referred to as dialer apps, in that you can call out but can’t receive calls.
+Though some apps and VoIP phone providers do allow to have that full setup to be able to make and receive calls (i.e: Phone Power, VoIPo & VoIP Much)

-When looking for the best free soft phone, consider the specifications of your own smart-phone.
-Look at the data plan you have, you may want to consider setting up Wi-Fi instead so you data plan is not affected when you are making calls via the mobile voip app.
-With this in mind, let’s take a look at these free soft phones on the market, these bring very cool features & flexibility:
+When looking for the best free softphone, consider the specifications of your own smart-phone.
+Look at the data plan you have, you may want to consider setting up Wi-Fi instead so your data plan is not affected when you are making calls via the mobile VoIP app.
+With this in mind, let’s take a look at these free softphones on the market, these bring very cool features & flexibility:

-- ZoIPer — Configurable with any SIP account, ZoIPer Communicator boasts a “military grade encryption,” along with a good array of other handy features like CMS integration, call centre functionality, and other QoS protocols.
+- ZoIPer — Configurable with any SIP account, ZoIPer Communicator boasts “military-grade encryption,” along with a good array of other handy features like CMS integration, call center functionality, and other QoS protocols.
 It also is supported in multiple platforms.

 - QuteCom — Formerly known as OpenWengo, this open-source soft-phone supports video, IM to users in ICQ, Yahoo among others, and also free VoIP calling.
 This software presents a variety of codex options.

 - CSipSimple – As the name implies is a very simple Sip client.
 It’s free and works in Android 2.3 and on based devices.
-It’s a personal favourite; a perfectly functional no frills approach.
-Supports several codecs and is expected to support video calling in an up-coming release.
+It’s a personal favorite; a perfectly functional no-frills approach.
+Supports several codecs and is expected to support video calling in an upcoming release.

-Also, look into the various headsets as you do not want to be holding against your hear a 4.7 ” screen – as it will get hot.
-You can use it hands-free but invariably there’ll be times where the ambiance noise doesn’t permit such a use.
+Also, look into the various headsets as you do not want to be holding against your hear a 5 ” screen – as it will get hot.
+You shall choose to use it hands-free but invariably there’ll be times where the ambiance noise doesn’t permit such use, so Bluetooth earbuds are then recommended.
 So the traditional wired headsets or Bluetooth headsets are recommended.

-You can use these clients with services from your VoIP provider – all that you need to configure it is the SIP information, which majority of Canadian VoIP providers do facilitate.
-Though note if you are using a 3rd party tool support from your provider may be limited or non-existing.
+You can use these clients with services from your VoIP provider – all that you need to configure is the SIP information, which the majority of Canada VoIP phone providers do facilitate.
+Though note, if you are using a 3rd party tool support from your provider, it may be limited or non-existing.